Where is Oberammergau and why am I planning to lead a pilgrimage there in September 2022?

 Pastor Daisenberger writes in his village chronicles: “The first decades of the 17th century went by in peaceful calm for the people of Oberammergau. . . .
 As early as 1631, infectious diseases spread in Swabia as well as in Bavaria.
 This village was spared by dutiful vigilance until the church festival in 1632, when a man named Kaspar Schisler brought the plague into the village.
 Faced with the great distress that the terrible illness inflicted upon the population, the leaders of the community came together and pledged to hold a passion tragedy once every ten years.
 From this day forward, not a single person perished, even though a great number of them still showed signs of the plague”

-Since I have no idea what will happen in 2030, the next regularly scheduled performances of this Passion Play, I plan to go this year while I am still young enough and healthy enough to travel.
+Since I have no idea what will happen by 2030, the next regularly scheduled performances of this Passion Play, I plan to go this year while I am still young enough and healthy enough to travel.
 Lord, please just keep my heart ticking!

 A pilgrimage is a spiritual journey.
 We will pray, offer daily Mass and attempt to highlight various religious sights (famous churches and cathedrals, etc.).
-Currently there are two priests travelling and I am encouraging some of my other priest-friends to join us.

 Fr.
 Ed Namiotka